Dr Chrissi Nerantzi

 Furthermore, I support colleagues and students to be brave and embrace creative, playful and open approaches that stimulate learning and development in new and exciting ways and help them grow as a professionals and human beings.
 Storytelling and picture books for example, as well as learning through making, objects and play are areas dear to my heart.

 My work and contributions have been recognised nationally and internationally.
-I am a National Teaching Fellow 2015 and the Learning Technologist of the Year Award in 2017.
-In 2018, I was awarded the Global OER Graduate Network (GO-GN) Award for Best Open Research Practice and in 2020 I received one of the four GOGN Fellowships.
+I am a National Teaching Fellow 2015 by the HEA and the ALT Learning Technologist of the Year Award in 2017.
+In 2018, I was awarded the Global OER Graduate Network (GO-GN) Award for Best Open Research Practice and in 2020 I received a GOGN Fellowship.

 I am also a Principal Fellow of the Higher Education Academy, a Certified Member of ALT, a global Advance HE accreditor and an accredited LEGO® SERIOUS PLAY® facilitator.